Hotel management requires excellent people management skills and a calm, professional, approachable manner

-It is possible to enter hotel management without a degree, HND or foundation degree, since employers place a lot of emphasis on relevant experience.
+It's possible to enter hotel management without a degree, HND or foundation degree, since employers place a lot of emphasis on relevant experience.
 A general standard of education is expected but you can work your way up to management through on-the-job training and external qualifications.

 A postgraduate qualification is not normally necessary for entry unless your first degree is in a non-relevant subject or you lack work experience.
 Masters, diploma and certificate courses in hotel and/or hospitality management are offered at various institutions.
 Many of these courses are open to graduates from any discipline with little or no experience, as well as non-graduates with significant hotel or managerial experience.
-Search for postgraduate courses in hotel and catering management.

-You will need to have:
+You'll need to have:

-- the ability to think clearly and make quick decisions;
+- the ability to think clearly and make quick decisions

-- numeracy and logistical planning skills;
+- numeracy and logistical planning skills

-- a professional manner and a calm, rational approach in hectic situations;
+- a professional manner and a calm, rational approach in hectic situations

-- the ability to balance customer and business priorities;
+- the ability to balance customer and business priorities

-- flexibility and a 'can do' mentality;
+- flexibility and a 'can do' mentality

-- energy and patience;
+- energy and patience

-- excellent communication and interpersonal skills, especially when dealing with speakers of other languages.
+- excellent communication and interpersonal skills, especially when dealing with speakers of other languages

-Language skills may also be an advantage, especially for hotels which are part of an international chain.
+- proficiency in another language may also be an advantage, especially for hotels which are part of an international chain.